Proven-Paradox/shaper-system/Handbook.md

 Cost: None
 Damage: x2
 Effect: This Attack has Boon +4.
 Until your next Turn, enemy Abilities targeting you have Boon +4.
+Scaling: At Hero Tier 2, you may increase this Ability's multiplier multiplier by 1 if you use it with less than half of your Max HP remaining.
+When you increase its cost this way, treat this as a Tier 2 Ability.
 Description: An undisciplined but powerful attack.
 It deals significant damage but leaves one open to counterattack.

 #### Riposte